senthilv83/eb1a-ai-it-professional-self-petition/README.md

 **Reality:** Competitive industry and government recognitions fully qualify

 ### 🧠 2) Original Contributions of Major Significance
-**What worked:** Patented AI systems, enterprise ML platforms, impactful innovations used at scale.
+**What worked:** Since 2010 : USPTO & India Granted Patents - AI systems, enterprise ML platforms, impactful innovations used at scale.
 **Myth:** Only academic research matters
 **Reality:** Applied industry innovation is one of the strongest EB1A proofs

 ### 📚 3) Scholarly Publications
-**What worked:** IEEE papers, technical research, and industry publications.
+**What worked:** Since 2012 :IEEE research papers Flagship conferences publications, technical research, Book chapters and industry publications.
 **Myth:** Must have hundreds of citations or only PhD-level research papers
 **Reality:** Consistent peer-reviewed technical contributions qualify